Destabilising compact warped product Einstein manifolds: Introduction

 \subsection{Conventions}

 As the proofs of the theorems rest on certain quantities having a particular sign, it is important to state exactly the conventions used in the paper where there is room for ambiguity.
-On the product ${B\times F}$, uppercase letters denote general coordinates, lowercase Roman letters denote the coordinates on $B$ and lowercase Greek letters denote the coordinates on the fibre $F$.\\ The divergence of a tensor $T$ is given by
+On the product ${B\times F}$, uppercase letters denote general coordinates, lowercase Roman letters denote the coordinates on $B$ and lowercase Greek letters denote the coordinates on the fibre $F$.
+We will denote the associated coordinate vector fields by $\partial_{A}$, $\partial_{a}$ and $\partial_{\alpha}$.
+In order to try and keep coordinate calculations uncluttered, we will often abuse notation by writing $\nabla_{A}T$ for $\nabla_{\partial_{A}}T$ and $\nabla_{A}B$ for $\nabla_{\partial_{A}}\partial_{B}$.\\ \\ The divergence of a tensor $T$ is given by

 and the (connection) Laplacian $\Delta T$ is given by

 With this convention, the spectrum of the Laplacian is non-positive.
 The convention we use for curvature is

 and the curvature operator $\Riem: s^{2}(TM)\rightarrow s^{2}(TM)$ is given by